 A few days ago Tim Jahn posed an interesting question on his blog.

-In short Tim’s looking to discover why people work when they do, and do they draw lines between personal and business at certain hours?
+In short, Tim’s looking to discover why people work, when they do, and do they draw lines between personal and business at certain hours?

-I’m pretty sure I can relate to Tim on this question.
-Tim, like many others of our generation, leads more than one life, with two jobs (his web development business and his awesome video podcast Beyond The Pedway) and he’s about to be a father.
-With so much going on it can be hard to figure out where to draw the line… If anywhere.
-This is a question I’ve been posing to myself lately as well.
-I’m pretty damn busy these days – working for Apple, taking improv classes, working with Long Pork, blogging, assorted photo and video gigs and trying to stay active in the social networking scene of all these communities so I can live up to the “localcelebrity” moniker – it’s hard to keep it in control and to some degree my personal social life has taken a hit and let’s not even discuss my sleeping routine.
+This is a question I’ve posed to myself lately as well.
+I’m pretty darn busy these days.
+Between working for Apple, taking improv classes, working with Long Pork, blogging, assorted photo and video gigs, and trying to stay active in the social networking scene of all these communities so I can live up to the “localcelebrity” moniker, it’s hard to keep it in control.
+In some regards, my personal life has taken a hit, not to mention my sleep routine.

 The thing is though, I’ve never been happier.
 I wouldn’t have it any other way.

-I’m doing the things I love, I’m “working”, being pretty successful at all of it and barely any of it feels like work.
-To me, there is no line, if you love what you’re doing, it won’t feel like a chore and you won’t need to take a break from it all that often.
+I’m doing the things I love; I’m “working,” being pretty successful at all of it, and barely any of it feels like work.
+To me, there is no line, if you love what you’re doing, it won’t feel like a chore, and you won’t need to take a break from it all that often.

-If you love what you do, there are no hours and you won’t mind.
+If you love what you do, there are no hours, and you won’t mind.

 But who am I to say that?
 I’m just some jerk blogging from a hostel in Thailand and “working” through the vacation of a lifetime.